How to prevent temper tantrums

 It’s not hard to see why.

-But what is it about a tantrum that really pushes our buttons anyway?
+But what is it about a tantrum that feels so hard?

 Have you ever heard of the flight or fight response?

-It’s an ancient evolutionary response hardwired deep into our brains and it's triggered whenever we feel threatened, stressed or overwhelmed.
+It’s an ancient evolutionary response hardwired deep into our brains and it's designed to be triggered whenever we feel threatened, stressed or overwhelmed.

 Managing your five-year-old’s meltdown in the middle of a supermarket while their baby brother joins in?

 Attempting to rush out the door only to be blocked by a raging three-year old who won’t put their coat on?

 Getting yelled at by your seven-year-old after they fall out with their big sister?

 Versions of these tantrums happen every day all over the world and when they do...